 For anyone interested in contemporary art, April is a great month to be in town.
 The Art Paris Art Fair brings together some 130 galleries from around the world to showcase their acquisitions under a single roof.

-Dates: In 2022, Art Paris runs from April 7th through April 10th at the Grand Palais Ephémère, near the foot of the Eiffel Tower on the Champ de Mars.
+Dates: In 2023, Art Paris runs from March 30th through April 2nd at the Grand Palais Ephémère, near the foot of the Eiffel Tower on the Champ de Mars.
 See more info (including on how to buy tickets) here.

 For a more complete list of exhibits, shows, and special events around town in April, see this page.